eighty20results/e20r-directory-for-pmpro/readme.txt

 Please visit our premium support site at http://www.eighty20results.com for more documentation and our support forums.

 == Changelog ==

+= 3.0 =

+* ENHANCEMENT: Initial release of v3.0 of the E20R Directory for PMPro plugin

 = 2.9.1 =